seeways/GitLearn/README.md

 # GitLearn

 1. Learning GitBase from Liao.
-2. Find new res in net.
+2. Find new resolution in network.
 3. Hope can help others.
 4. If you can supplement it, please try to supplement it.
 5. You can fork into your github.